numpy/numpy/doc/neps/new-iterator-ufunc.rst

 result in extremely poor memory access patterns when dealing with data that is structured differently.
 A simple timing example illustrates this with a more than eight times performance hit from adding Fortran-contiguous arrays together.
-All timings are done using Numpy 2.0dev (Nov 22, 2010) on an Athlon 64 X2 4200+, with a 64-bit OS.::
+All timings are done using NumPy 2.0dev (Nov 22, 2010) on an Athlon 64 X2 4200+, with a 64-bit OS.::

     In [1]: import numpy as np